← HoloMapper Homepage

 • Quit asks for confirmation when there is unsaved progress.

-HoloMapper supports common image and video formats for projection mapping projects.
+HoloMapper supports common image, video, and GIF formats for projection mapping projects.
 For best video compatibility, use standard MP4 exports with common H.264 encoding.

 • Sync Videos restarts all playing videos from the beginning.